-Susie Guido, Second Story’s clinical director, begins her meetings with her young clients the same way.
+We often begin our meetings with clients the same way.
 “What do you think of when you hear the term ‘mental health’?’”
-She asks.
+We ask.

 Each young person’s eyes widen, roll up to the ceiling, or drop to the floor, remembering one of mental health’s ugly stereotypes.
 “Someone who is crazy,” many say.

-“Actually,” Susie responds, “everyone has mental health — it’s your thoughts and your feelings.
+“Actually,” we remind them, “everyone has mental health — it’s your thoughts and your feelings.
 If you have thoughts and feelings, mental health pertains to you, too.”
 Suddenly the conversation takes a turn, and mental health becomes a relevant and accessible issue.

 Second Story values a holistic perspective to helping young people grow and thrive — we provide safe shelter and opportunity, but we also teach young people self-sufficiency and how to break out of whatever cycles have driven them to their lowest point.
 Mental health naturally plays a role, so we checked in with our clinical director, Susie, to learn more.

 Q: Why is it important to address mental health?